 ITSP: Internet Telephony Service Provider

-An Internet Telephony Service Provider (ITSP) is a company that provides Internet telecommunications services based on VoIP.
+An Internet Telephony Service Provider (ITSP) is a company that provides internet telecommunications services based on VoIP.
 This is just another name for a VoIP service provider.

 LAN: Local Area Network

 However, not all VoIP phones need to be connected to your office's LAN to make and receive calls.
-Remote workers can set up desk phones, softphones, or webphones at offsite locations yet still remain connected to the office phone network through an Internet connection.
-This also means that you can keep the same extension number no matter where you are in the US.
+Remote workers can set up desk phones, softphones, or web phones at offsite locations yet still remain connected to the office phone network through an internet connection.
+This also means that you can keep the same extension number no matter where you are in the U.S.

 LNP: Local Number Portability

-Local Number Portability (LNP), or number porting, allows you to keep your current phone number when you switch from one communications provider to another.
+Local Number Portability (LNP), also known as number porting or number transferring, allows you to keep your current phone number when you switch from one telephone service provider to another.

 PBX: Private Branch Exchange

--
+- IP PBX

 POTS: Plain Old Telephone Service